tokoroten/thonny-codemate/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you resolve common issues with the Thonny Local LLM Plugin.
+This guide helps you resolve common issues with the Thonny CodeMate Plugin.

 ## Common Issues